 Principal Building

 Front

 Rear 0 m (0 ft)

 Side

-Notes Setbacks are measured to the closest point of the building, allowing for projections as per Section 75 of Schedule 3.
+Motoo Setbacks are measured to the closest point of the building, allowing for projections as per Section 75 of Schedule 3.

 Notes Corner lots shall provide an adequate clear vision zone in accordance with the clear vision triangle requirements outlined in Section 3 of Schedule 3.

-Accessory Building(s) Front N/A (prohibited in front yards) Rear 1.0 m (3.3 ft) Side 1.0 m (3.3 ft) Internal From principal building 1.5 m (4.9 ft) IIILEITIAI From other accessory buildings 1.0 m (3.3 ft) Notes Setbacks are measured to the closest point of the building, allowing for projections as per Section 75 of Schedule 3.
-110163 Internal setbacks include setbacks from accessory to accessory and accessor to principal buildings on adjacent lots.
+Accessory Building(s) Front N/A (prohibited in front yards) Rear 1.0 m (3.3 ft) Side 1.0 m (3.3 ft) Internal From principal building 1.5 m (4.9 ft) internal From other accessory buildings 1.0 m (3.3 ft) Notes Setbacks are measured to the closest point of the building, allowing for projections as per Section 75 of Schedule 3.
+110105 Internal setbacks include setbacks from accessory to accessory and accessory to principal buildings on adjacent lots.

-(2) Principal building: 85 - 100% depending on accessory building(s)
+(1) Total allowable coverage: 100% inclusive of all buildings (2) Principal building: 85 - 100% depending on accessory building(s) (3) Accessory building(s): 0 - 15% depending on principal building